Reynimiii/valorant-companion/README.md

-This Website are missing a video or GIF for the ability of each agents.. the videos were too big too upload...
-I will try to upload it to another respiratory.
+## VALORANT COMPANION DESCRIPTION

+### short description for now

+_This website currently does not include agent ability videos/GIFs because the files were too large for the repository.
+I plan to upload them separately in another repository or external hosting soon._